kshravi86/quora-backup/README.md

     question_follows.csv

 The resulting CSV output will have columns (fields/attributes) delimited by commas and rows (entries) delimited by new lines.
 The first row will be a header row, containing the names of the fields.

+### Specifying an Activity
+You can also specify only one activity to be backed up.
+For instance, to only back up answers:

+    $  python backup.py --type answers Christopher-J-Su